-Click to Enlarge Figure 2: A screenshot of the ThorCam software showing some of the analysis and annotation features.
-The Tally function was used to mark four locations in the image.
-A blue crosshair target is enabled and locked to the center of the image to provide a point of reference.
+Figure 2: A screenshot of the ThorCam software showing some of the analysis and annotation features.
+The Tally function was used to mark four

 Performance Considerations

 Please note that system performance limitations can lead to "dropped frames" when image sequences are saved to the disk.
 The ability of the host system to keep up with the camera's output data stream is dependent on multiple aspects of the host system.
 Note that the use of a USB hub may impact performance.
 A dedicated connection to the PC is preferred.
 USB 2.0 connections are not supported.